 How to Detect Lot Rot When Buying a New Car

-If you plan on buying a new car in the next couple of years, you need to know what lot rot is and how to detect it.
-The fact that hundreds of thousands of new cars have spent months and in some cases years sitting in seaports and large storage lots across this country means they have done little more than gathered dust and rot.
+If you plan on buying a new car, you need to know what lot rot is and how to detect it.
+The fact that hundreds of thousands of new cars have spent months and in some cases years sitting in seaports and large storage lots across the country means they have done little more than gather dust and rot.

 Lot rot is the damage done to cars when they sit openly exposed to the elements for weeks, months or years at a time.
 Sure the cars get a quick once over to pretty them up when they are ready to be sold, but before that time your new car could be damaged in ways you never before thought would occur to a new auto.

 Problems that occur when cars sit unattended for long durations:

 - Brake issues

 - Batteries that will not hold a charge

 - Damaged paint